Read the scientific advice team's biographies.

-Jeanette joined NICE as Director for Scientific Advice in November 2018.
-She is responsible for the stewardship and growth of the NICE Scientific Advice business unit, which includes all aspects of business development, management, project delivery and governance.
-Jeanette takes an active role in the sign-off and quality assurance of work across all services offered by the team.
-She also chairs many of the national and parallel scientific advice meetings for medical device and pharmaceutical product developers.
+Jeanette is responsible for the stewardship and growth of the NICE scientific advice business unit, which includes all aspects of business development, management, project delivery and governance.
+She takes an active role in the sign-off and quality assurance of work across all services offered by the team.
+She chairs many of the national and parallel scientific advice meetings for medical device and pharmaceutical product developers.

-Previously Jeanette held the positions of Head of HTA and Health Economics and Scientific Director at Costello Medical, a consultancy within the life science sector.
+Previously Jeanette held the positions of head of health technology assessment and health economics and scientific director at Costello Medical, a consultancy within the life science sector.
 She has broad research interests across different methods for health technology evaluation and has previously worked on clinical trial design, health economic modelling and quality of life measurement.

 Jeanette studied undergraduate natural sciences at the University of Cambridge and postgraduate health economics at the University of York.

 Jacoline signs off and quality assures work across all services offered by the scientific advice team.
 She chairs national and parallel scientific advice meetings with medical device and pharmaceutical companies.
 She also works on the joint NICE, NHS England and Department of Health and Social Care (DHSC) project that's developing new payment models for antimicrobials.
 And she is chief analyst for NICE on the DHSC's health and care appraisal working group.

 Previously Jacoline worked in our science policy and research team.
 She led our work on a number of pan-European research projects, including the European Health Data and Evidence Network, health technology assessment of histology independent cancer drugs, and the use of patient preference studies in health technology assessment.